JuliaGaussianProcesses/ParameterHandling.jl/README.md

 end

 # Use Optim.jl to minimise the objective function w.r.t. the params.
-# The important thing here is to note that we're passing in the flat vector of parameters,
+# The important thing here is to note that we're passing in the flat vector of parameters to
-# which is something that Optim knows how to work with, and converting from the flat
+# Optim, which is something that Optim knows how to work with, and using `unpack` to convert
-# representation that Optim knows about, to the structure representation that our
+# from this representation to the structured one that our objective function knows about
-# objective function knows about, using the `unpack` function we defined using
+# using `unpack` -- we've used ParameterHandling to build a bridge between Optim and an
-# ParameterHandling.jl.
+# entirely unrelated package.
 training_results = Optim.optimize(
     objective ∘ unpack,
     θ -> only(Zygote.gradient(objective ∘ unpack, θ)),
-    flat_initial_params + randn(length(flat_initial_params)),
+    flat_initial_params,
     BFGS(
         alphaguess = Optim.LineSearches.InitialStatic(scaled=true),
         linesearch = Optim.LineSearches.BackTracking(),